Exclusive: Fitness app Strava overhauls map that revealed military positions

 Quarles, who previously was Facebook’s (FB.O) vice president of Instagram business, met congressional staff in Washington, D.C., last month.
 A congressional aide confirmed the meeting but declined to comment further.

-Despite widespread media coverage of the heat map, Strava did not have many inquiries from authorities outside the United States, Quarles said.“We’ve not been contacted to make any changes,” he said.
+Despite widespread media coverage of the heat map, Strava did not have many inquiries from authorities outside the United States, Quarles said.
+“We’ve not been contacted to make any changes,” he said.

 Reporting by David Ingram; Editing by Jonathan Weber and Cynthia Osterman